 Commercial hunters spread across the country and turned their techniques for slaughtering and processing buffalo into a highly organized business enterprise.
-Teams of professional hunters were accompanied by congeries of wranglers, and gun loaders, and cleaners, and skinners, and cooks, and blacksmiths, guards, and teamsters with their horses and wagons.
+Teams of professional hunters were accompanied by congeries of wranglers, gun loaders, cleaners, skinners, cooks, blacksmiths, guards, and teamsters with their horses and wagons.
 A hunter could kill 100 buffalo in one session, and there were hundreds of such teams operating daily.
-An estimated 100,000 buffalo could be slaughtered in a single day; their hides taken, cleaned, stacked, and shipped eastward by wagon and railroad.
+An estimated 100,000 buffalo could be slaughtered in a single day; their hides were taken, cleaned, stacked, and shipped eastward by wagon and railroad.

 Learn more about extinction and conservation of species in America

 In the spring of 1886, a taxidermist from the Smithsonian, Hornaday, and a team, headed to Montana to collect specimens for the museum to observe the bisons’ natural movement so they could be taxidermied and displayed in natural poses.
 Hornaday, when he went west, was stunned to find no live buffalo on the plains, only thousands of skeletons bleaching in the sun.
 It took a second trip three months later and hunting in the fall for Hornaday to find the specimens he needed.
 The impact of killing some of the last buffalo was not lost on Hornaday, and he began to think about how to save the species.